amy324/amy324/README.md

 # About me
 👋 Hi there!
-I'm Amy, a backend software engineer
+I'm Amy!

 ## 🛠️ Tech Stack